-This circuit is a basic one transistor bass and treble control circuit using a BC547 transistor.
+This circuit is an easy one transistor bass and treble control circuit using a BC547 transistor.

-It is a simple tone control circuit that allows you to adjust, the bass and treble levels in an audio signal.
+It is a simple tone control circuit that allows one to adjust the bass and treble levels in an audio signal.

 What is Bass Treble Tone Control Circuit: